Stop-Technologies/go-backend/README.md

 [Use the official docker website](https://docs.docker.com/engine/install/)

-### User Docker Compose to run the multicontainer app
+### Use Docker Compose to run the multicontainer app

 ```bash
 # On the root dir of the project: